clement-lo/my-in-vitro-electrophysiology-analysis-main/README.md

 ## 1. Getting Started

-This section will guide you through setting up the repository on your local machine and understanding the fundamental steps to run analyses.
+This section will guide you through setting up the repository on your machine and understanding the fundamental steps to run analyses.

 ### Prerequisites